Asalasadat/AI-Travel-Squad/MobileApp/README.md

 score

-# 🎯 هدف المشروع
+# 🎯 Project Goal

-يهدف **AI Travel Squad** إلى جعل التخطيط للرحلات السياحية أسهل وأكثر تفاعلية من خلال تقديم اقتراحات للأماكن السياحية بناءً على احتياجات المستخدم.
+**AI Travel Squad** aims to make planning tourist trips easier and more interactive by offering recommendations for tourist attractions based on user needs.

-كما يهدف المشروع إلى:
+The project also aims to:

-* الترويج للسياحة الفلسطينية
+### Promoting Palestinian Tourism:
-* 🏛️ تسهيل اكتشاف الأماكن السياحية
+* 🏛️ Facilitating the discovery of tourist attractions
-* 🧠 تقديم تجربة توصية مخصصة
+* 🧠 Providing personalized recommendations
-* 📱 توفير مساعد سياحي على الهاتف
+* 📱 Offering a mobile-based travel assistant
-* 👥 تحسين تجربة المستخدم أثناء التخطيط للرحلة
+* 👥 Enhancing the user experience during trip planning

-# 🚀 التطويرات المستقبلية
+# 🚀 Future Developments

-يمكن تطوير المشروع مستقبلًا بإضافة:
+The project could be further developed by adding:
-* 🌤️ معلومات الطقس المباشرة
+* 🌤️ Real-time weather information
-* 📍 استخدام GPS
+* 📍 GPS integration
-* 💾 حفظ المفضلة بشكل دائم
+* 💾 Permanent saving of favorites
-* اضافة نظام حجز
+* Adding a booking system